 What is the scale of the epidemic?

-Overdose deaths involving opioids have increased sevenfold since 1999.
-In 2016, opioid overdoses killed more than fifty-three thousand people [PDF], or nearly eight times the number of U.S. military servicemembers killed in the post-9/11 wars in Iraq and Afghanistan.
+Overdose deaths involving opioids have increased fivefold since 1999.
+In 2016, the most recent year for which data is available, opioid overdoses killed more than forty-two thousand people, or more than six times the number of U.S. military servicemembers killed in the post-9/11 wars in Iraq and Afghanistan.
+The opioid mortality rate that year contributed to the second straight yearly decline of life expectancy [PDF] in the United States.
+(The country last experienced such a decline in the 1960s.)

 Many health experts attribute the rising death toll to what they say has been years of overprescribing by physicians.
 Doctors began prescribing more opioids amid a growing concern that pain was going undertreated, and also because pharmaceutical companies began marketing them more aggressively while claiming they posed little risk.
 Health-care providers have reported feeling pressure to prescribe opioid medications rather than alternatives, such as physical therapy or acupuncture, because patients request them and other treatments are often more costly or less accessible.